awjudd/l4-assetprocessor/README.md

  - Allows for asset bundling by type
  - Environment aware to allow for easier debugging
  - Assets are cached until changes are made to the file and then automatically updated
-    - Users get a unique URL to assets for each build, so you never have to worry about user's seeing older cached files
+    - Users get a unique URL each build, so you never have to worry about user's seeing older cached assets
  - Easy to extend in order to add in your own processors
  - Built-in commands to help clean up files that are no longer being used